bassmanitram/actions-for-nautilus/README.md

   resolve to a single valid directory name

   *Default* - undefined

+* `show_if_true` - OPTIONAL - a command or shell pipeline to execute in order to establish whether the action should be visible in the Gnome Files context menu.
+The command/pipeline should emit a single line on `stdout` with the word `true` in order to cause the action to appear.
+Any other output from the command/ pipeline will be prevent the action from appearing

+  *Default* - undefined (and, so, unused)

 * `use_shell` - OPTIONAL - a boolean value (`true` or `false`) that indicates
   whether the command should be run by the default system shell.
 If the command